 In an unusual case in the art world, the National Gallery of Art in Washington D.C. will be returning a drawing by Pablo Picasso to the heirs of a German-Jewish banker.
-In 1934, Paul von Mendelssohn- Bartholdy was forced to sell the Picasso work, Head of a Woman, along with 15 other works at a loss, in fear of Nazi’s confiscating his estate.
+In 1934, Paul von Mendelssohn- Bartholdy was forced to sell the Picasso work, Head of a Woman, along with 15 other artworks at a huge financial loss, in fear of Nazi’s confiscating his estate.
 Head of a Woman was bought by an art dealer named Justin Thannhauser and the National Gallery of Art acquired it through donation in 2001.
 Mendelssohn-Bartholdy’s heirs reached settlements with the museum to have the work returned to their possession.
 The National Gallery of Art states that they were settling with the Mendelssohn-Bartholdy heirs to “to avoid the heavy toll of litigation,” with no mention of their thoughts on the claims of ownership.

 This incident brings a centuries-old debate back into the spotlight about the ethics of museum display and private ownership of art.
 Art objects have long been stolen, destroyed and vandalized during times of war and colonization, often brought back as spoils of war or to show off ‘exotic’ travels.
 Art has always played a role in political history as the essence of culture that frequently gets destroyed in political power plays.
 The Nazis were known to destroy art, books, and music that didn’t fit their cultural ideal, which was exactly what Mendelssohn-Bartholdy feared.